Alec AL-K33 F-V6 Tool Review

 I have found four tools in the Alec series (so far), the R-Boko which is an outstanding solution for rounded surfaces, the F-V6 (shown above) for working around flat surfaces (especially confined spaces), the R-V6 which makes clean-up of ejector pin marks and the insides of round parts easy, and the Lagia, which has a combination of these features.

-You can find the F-V6 with free shipping (within the US) at HobbyZone USA here!
+You can find the F-V6 (within the US) at HobbyZone USA here!

 My thanks to HobbyZone USA for this review sample.